-Anyone who has spent time on the Internet knows that things online aren’t always as they seem.
+Anyone who's spent time on the Internet knows that things online aren’t always as they seem.
 The general anonymity of the Internet has provided fertile ground for new forms of fraud.
-In this section, you’ll find information on common online scams and steps to take if you’ve been the victim of one.
+In this section, you’ll find information on common internet fraud schemes and steps to take if you’ve been the victim of one.

-- Fake Apartment Rentals: Like work-at-home opportunities, rental ads are sometimes too good to be true.
-In a rental scam, the perpetrator places an ad on Craigslist or another classifieds site advertising a rental unit for a good price.
+Like work-at-home opportunities, rental ads are sometimes too good to be true.
+In a rental scam, the perpetrator places an ad on Craigslist or another classified site advertising a rental unit for a good price.
 The photos and other information are often stolen from legitimate listings.
 When potential renters show interest, the scammer claims to be out of town and asks them to wire first-month’s rent or other fees to an out-of-state location.

-If You’ve Been the Victim of an Online Scam
+If You’ve Been the Victim of an Internet Fraud Scheme

 The perpetrators of online scams are often charged with federal wire fraud crimes.
 Wire fraud is similar to regular fraud, except that it involves the use of interstate electronic communications, including email, instant messages, or other online activity.
 If the perpetrators of an online scam are convicted, they may be ordered to pay restitution to their victims.
 Restitution is a payment that’s intended to financially restore victims of a crime to the point they were at prior to the commission of the crime.

 In recent years, federal and state legislators have taken additional steps to help prevent online scams.
 In 2003, Congress passed the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act in order to combat “spam” email.
 In 2005, the Anti-Phishing Act was introduced in Congress, proposing a five-year prison sentence for those convicted of phishing.
 While the Act was never passed into federal law, California, Texas, and a number of other states have adopted the anti-phishing law.

 Get Legal Help with Your Internet Fraud Case